AdeolaJoseph/Pigmented-Skin-Lesion-Detection-in-Clinical-Images-Using-Deep-Learning-Methodologies/README.md

 | **Lighting**       | Polarized light to reduce reflection and enhance subsurface visualization | Ambient or artificial light, often resulting in reflections and shadows |
 | **Detail**         | Reveals detailed pigmented structures, vascular patterns, and other microscopic features | Captures surface appearance, including color and texture, but lacks subsurface detail |

+Hence, we formulated our research objective to explore deep learning based approaches for automated detection of skin lesions.
 ---

 ## Methodology